dorota-alina/webify-review/index.md

 2. *Learn more* - provide links to any other resources on Spilt Testing, client-side analytics, or the subject of this document.
 3. *Related articles* - provide links to resources covering some related topics that could be of interest to the user.

-### Visuals
+### Visuals & graphics

-* It's up to UX/UI folks how to make it attractive and user-friendly.
-* They can use photos, images, animations, sky is the limit here.
+* If possible, provide a short video guide for user's actions to be executed in UI.
-* Use thumbnails / cards for the entry points.
+* Alternatively to the above, provide screenshots for the same.
-* Provide a banner at the top of the page with the tile and the page mission / synopsis / manifesto or similar.
+* Provide a diagram (using Mermaid, PlantUML, or similar) illustrating how the feature works, what it does.

 ### Language & style

+* Be concise and to-the-point, avoid wordy sentences.
 * Use the sentence case for headings and titles.
-* Don't get too formal or official.
-Use user-friendly expressions or even user's jargon.
 * Use the **bold** font for any UI elements and the `code` font for any code-originated strings.

-### Technical content

 ### Interactivity

+* Include a floating widget / button for users to provide their feedback on the document.
-Provide links to
+* Provide links to
   * Any documentation sets that could be of interest to the user
-* Webify social media
   * Webify portal
   * Webify demo / sandbox
   * Webify trial
   * Webify GitHub

 ## SEO

-* Don't use complex fancy words or phrases.
 * Promote use of key words and expressions related to Split Testing and its functions.
 * Shape all the textual content keeping in mind what the user might use Split Testing for.